kiranpun/pqc-posture-scanner/README.md

 Scans any codebase for quantum-vulnerable cryptography and produces a compliance-mapped posture report.

-Built to be language agnostic, regulation aware, production grade.
+Built to be language agnostic and regulation aware.

 ---
 ## Two scanners, complete coverage

-**Code Scanner** — reads source files and detects vulnerable cryptographic function calls inside actual code.
+**Code Scanner**: reads source files and detects vulnerable cryptographic function calls inside actual code.

-**Dependency Scanner** — reads package manager files via the GitHub API and detects vulnerable crypto libraries imported into the project.
+**Dependency Scanner**: reads package manager files via the GitHub API and detects vulnerable crypto libraries imported into the project.
 Works on any public repo, no token required.

-Neither scanner alone is enough.
-A project can have clean code but import a vulnerable library.
-Or have no vulnerable imports but write its own broken crypto.
-You need both.

 ## What it scans for